simonis/GraalJsTest/GraalPython.md

 A GraalPython standalone distribution is basically a stripped down JDK with only the three launchers `python`, `python3` and `graalpy` and all the required classes to run Python (up until 24.2.0, they also contained `graalpy-lt`, a "*launcher to use LLVM toolchain and Sulong execution of native extensions*", but that was deprecated and removed in GraalVM 25.0.0).

 The standalone distributions come in three flavours: with a standard JDK and "jargraal" (see [Notes.md](./Notes.md#building-the-graalvm-compiler)), with a standard JDK and "libgraal" (i.e. the natively compiled version of the Graal compiler) and as a native version without bundled JDK where GraalPy and all its dependencies are compiled into a huge shared library (i.e. [isolate](./Notes.md#graalvm)) called `libpythonvm.so`.
-They can be build with `mx --env jvm-ce`, `mx --env jvm-ce-libgraal` and `mx --env native-ce` respectively which corresponds to the following build command lines if the predefined environment files `./mx.graalpython/{jvm-ce,jvm-ce-libgraal,native-ce}` are not used:
+They can be build with `mx --env jvm-ce`, `mx --env jvm-ce-libgraal` and `mx --env native-ce` respectively which correspond to the following build command lines if the predefined environment files `./mx.graalpython/{jvm-ce,jvm-ce-libgraal,native-ce}` are not used:

 ```bash
 $ MX_ALT_OUTPUT_ROOT=/tmp/graalpy-25.0 \